ihhub/penguinV/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;Performs bitwise NOT on image and puts result into second image of the same size.

 	**Parameters:**
-	&nbsp;&nbsp;&nbsp;&nbsp;in - first image
+	&nbsp;&nbsp;&nbsp;&nbsp;in - input image
-	&nbsp;&nbsp;&nbsp;&nbsp;out - image which is a result of bitwise NOT.
-Height and width of result image is the same as of input image
+	&nbsp;&nbsp;&nbsp;&nbsp;out - output image which is a result of bitwise NOT.
+Height and width of result image are the same as of input image

 	**Return value:**
 	&nbsp;&nbsp;&nbsp;&nbsp;void.
 If the function fails exception imageException is raised.